- The first lecture will take place on Tuesday, 23rd of April 2019

 - Competition policy, e.g. predicting the effects of a merger on market outcomes and total welfare

-- Planning of public projects, e.g. predicting the demand of new public transportation route
+- Planning of public projects, e.g. predicting the demand of a new public transportation route

 - Environmental policy, determining the effects of subsidies or taxes on consumer behavior